Harris freshens up her message on the economy as Trump and Republicans go after her on inflation

 Harris is putting a bigger priority on what she says could be ahead.

-But Republicans have moved quickly to try to blame Harris for the inflation that until recently they pinned on Biden.
+However, Republicans have moved quickly to try to blame Harris for the inflation that they pinned on Biden until recently.
 They are emphasizing the cumulative impact of high prices under the Democratic administration.

 Labor Department data show that consumer prices are up 19.2% since Biden took office, while average hourly earnings have risen 16.9%.